nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   e.g. `85092323`, `0122345677`

 * InternBuddy defines `EMAIL` as `local-part@domain`, where `local-part` and `domain` can only consist of alphanumeric characters as well (letters and numbers only).
 The following special characters `+ - _ .` are allowed in `local-part` but note that:
-    1. `local-part` can't begin or end with any special characters.
+    1. `local-part` cannot begin or end with any special characters.
-    2. `local-part` can't have consecutive special characters in it.
+    2. `local-part` cannot have consecutive special characters in it.
     3. The only special characters allowed in `domain` are periods (`.`) are allowed in `domain` and follows the 2 rules for `local-part` above.
     4. Each word between periods in `domain` (e.g. `nus` and `edu` in `nus.edu`) must be at least 2 characters long.